trapatsas/datateam-challenge/README.md

   * The coordinates represent the location of the airport represented by the IATA code.

  * `sample_data.csv.gz` - Some sample input data for your script, containing:
-  * A universally unique identifier (uuid) which identifies some end-user
+  * A universally unique identifier (uuid) which identifies some end-user (first column)
-  * An IPv4 address belonging to this user.
+  * Latitude and Longitude in floating point format (second and third columns, respectively)
   * For this challenge you need not concern yourself with the precise details of the uuid data and can simply treat it as a unique string key of a fixed format.

 All data samples are provided in gzip format for the purposes of efficient data-storage, however it is beyond the scope of this exercise to build gzip decoding/encoding into your script.
 In other words it is perfectly acceptable for your script to read and write uncompressed csvs.